 LIMITATIONS

 However, there are limits to what can be expected of an employer.
-In Woods v Durable Suites (1953) (CoA) employees were provided with gloves and barrier cream to prevent dermatitis caused by contact with a solvent.
+In Woods v Durable Suites (1953) (CoA) employees were provided with gloves and barrier cream to prevent dermatitis caused by contact with glue.
 There were notices telling them to use the cream and the employer instructed all employees to use the protective equipment.
+However, because the gloves made the work of glue spreading more difficult many of the workers didn’t wear them, or cut the fingers off the gloves.
 Woods contracted dermatitis and sued his employer, arguing that the foreman should have overseen each employee to ensure compliance.
 The court disagreed, they held that the employer’s precautions had been satisfactory and it was not the employer’s role to stand behind each employee and force them to do what they knew they should be doing anyway.

 In Clifford v Charles H Challen (1951) (CoA) the fact that the foreman had encouraged employees not to use safety equipment was a breach.